 Your saw is supplied with overload protection.
 If the motor shuts off or fails to start due to overloading (cutting stock too fast, using a dull blade, using the saw beyond its capacity, etc.) or low voltage, let the motor cool three to five minutes.
-Then depress the red reset button , on the motor under the saw as indicated in Figure 46 on the previous page, and restart the saw.
+Then depress the red reset button , on the motor under the saw, see Figure 49, and restart the saw.